Are Norwex Products Made in China?

 Norwex is committed to the fight against corruption and seeks to provide an ethical, safe working environment for everyone.

-The report also interviewed several Chinese employees of Norwex, several of which have relocated to the area and work for Norwex, alongside their spouse.
+The Norwex global report also interviewed several Chinese employees of Norwex, several of which have relocated to the area and work for Norwex, alongside their spouse.

-Norwex also has a Norwegian managing director living in China to oversee all practices and make sure fair trade rules are followed.
+Norwex also has a Norwegian managing director living in China to oversee all practices and make sure that the UNGC’s 10 Foundational Principles are being adhered to.
 The CEO, Debbie, also pops in on occasion to make sure everyone is happy.

 Reading these reports from Norwex gives me peace of mind knowing I am buying from and working with a company that offers plenty of transparency and seeks to provide a safe, ethical product from the ground up.
 I hope this information gives you a little more peace of mind next time you see the “Made In China” tag on a Norwex microfiber cloth, and you’ll smile knowing you’re helping families across the globe make a living and enjoy a positive quality of life.